4.6. VIRTUAL SERVERS

 - If an administrator needs persistent connections to the virtual server during client transactions, enter the number of seconds of inactivity allowed to lapse before a connection times out in this text field.

 ImportantIf you entered a value in the Firewall Mark field above, you should enter a value for persistence as well.
 Also, be sure that if you use firewall marks and persistence together, that the amount of persistence is the same for each virtual server with the firewall mark.
-For more on persistence and firewall marks, see Section 1.5, “Persistence and Firewall Marks”.
+For more on persistence and firewall marks, refer to Section 1.5, “Persistence and Firewall Marks”.

 - To limit persistence to particular subnet, select the appropriate network mask from the drop-down menu.